 The herbs and spices we use to flavor our foods can have powerful health benefits.
-One of the most potent spices we have in our kitchen is turmeric.
+Along with cinnamon and ginger, one of the most potent spices we have in our kitchen is turmeric.
 Turmeric is a bright yellow spice commonly found in curry powder (typically a mixture of coriander, cumin, fennel, mustard seeds, black peppercorns, turmeric, red chili, and ginger - although this can vary).
 Turmeric is also used in some foods as a natural coloring agent (such as yellow mustard).

 - Is an extremely effective anti-inflammatory and a strong inhibitor of the master switch of inflammation in our body.
 This master switch can activate almost all other inflammatory genes in the cell.
 Therefore, inhibiting this is a very effective way to reduce the inflammatory process.

-- Helps lower systemic inflamation which is seen in those with excessive weight, diabetes, heart disease, arthritis and many other conditions.
+- Helps lower systemic inflammation which is seen in those with excessive weight, diabetes, heart disease, arthritis and many other conditions.

 - Enhances our body's natural detoxification process.

 - May help prevent cancer and diabetes.

 Curcumin has also been shown to have anti-viral, anti-bacterial, and anti-fungal properties and is used topically for infections.